PriceSnap

 GIA, AGS, or other lab certificates for gemstones add credibility and value.
 Original brand certificates, receipts, and appraisals support authenticity and provenance.
 A GIA-certified diamond is worth more than an uncertified stone of similar quality.

 These are some of the most sought-after jewelry pieces in the current market.
-Values reflect exceptional examples in good to excellent condition.
+Values reflect exceptional examples in good to excellent condition, and real results depend heavily on certification and provenance.

 Iconic Cartier design with emerald, onyx, diamonds